-Prerequisites: One or two semesters of BIO 363.
-Must be repeated if grade is below C.

-Students enrolled in this course will give an oral presentation to the class on a previously approved biological topic that they have researched.
+Prerequisite: One or two semesters of BIO 363.
+Must be repeated if grade is below C. Students enrolled in this course will give an oral presentation to the faculty and students of the Department on a previously approved biological topic that they have researched.
 They will write a research paper on the same topic.

-BIO 491 DEPARTMENTAL THESIS/PROJECT
+BIO 491 DEPARTMENTAL THESIS/PROJECT Credit hours to be arranged